-Ever notice that you watch seems like it’s running faster than it should?
+Ever notice that your watch seems like it’s running faster than it should?
 You are most probably not imagining things, as watches have a tendency to do so when they’re magnetized.

 Watch magnetization is an issue that may be encountered by owners of automatic and mechanical watches.
-Watch companies issue warnings or watch care tips (like this one by Tag Heuer), but if confirmed magnetized, your watch will need to be brought to an expert or need special demagnetizing devices (more on this below) that would make it work properly again.
+Some watch brands issue warnings or watch care tips to avoid letting your watch come into contact with gadgets or appliances that can produce strong magnetic fields such as cell phones, speakers, or strong magnets.
+If you find that your watch is magnetized, you’ll need to either bring it to a watch expert or use special demagnetizing devices (more on this below) that would make it work properly again.

 This guide will tell you all about watch magnetization—how and why it happens, how to know if your watch is magnetized.
 We’ll also provide simple ways that can help you de-magnetize your watch by using devices available online, as well as some tried and tested DIY methods.